 When you don’t like condiments or cheese (like I don’t), sandwiches on white sandwich bread are very boring.
-Thus, I’ve never made sandwich bread.
+Thus, I’d never made sandwich bread before making this recipe for the first time in November 2011.
 However, this recipe promised to be perfect for toast or French toast, and so I found that I couldn’t really resist.
-Plus, this seemed to be an unusual way to use up those bananas that keep ripening before we eat them.
+Plus, it seemed to be an unusual way to use up those bananas that keep ripening before we eat them.

 To shape the loaf, you basically flatten the dough into a rectangle roughly the size of a sheet of paper on a floured surface.
 You fold it like a tri-fold letter.
 Fold the top third toward you and tuck the seam into the dough.
 Fold the bottom part up and over the rest of the dough, sealing it into the back of the dough.

 I’ve never particularly liked sandwich bread, but I think it may have been one of the most beautiful things I’ve ever baked.
 The top of the loaf puffed up like magic!